 Thangka painting style of art has been around in the Nepali art scene for several centuries.
 Thangkas are full of symbolism and hidden meanings.
 While it may first seem to be for aesthetic purposes, Thangkas, typically depicting images of deities, Buddha, and manadalas in most intricate forms, hold more meaning than what meets the eye.

 During Thangka painting classes, which are easily found in an around older parts of Kathmandu Valley, you will be taught to make something basic that can be completed in about 3-4 hours.
-You will be taught to utilise the cornerstone techniques of Thangka art, which includes creating horizontal line and small dots, to bring out the vest from your piece, activities to experience in Nepal.
+You will be taught to utilize the cornerstone techniques of Thangka art, which includes creating horizontal line and small dots, to bring out the vest from your piece, activities to experience in Nepal.

 Carve your own wooden mask